lgarrido581/vita49-pluto-sdr/README.md

 # Run with default settings (Standard Ethernet MTU 1500)
 ./vita49_streamer &

-# OR: Run with jumbo frames for maximum performance
-./vita49_streamer --jumbo &

 # OR: Run with custom MTU (e.g., for PPPoE)
 ./vita49_streamer --mtu 1492 &